Microver-Electronics/mcp2515-esp32-idf/README.md

 This software is written by loovee ([luweicong@seeed.cc](luweicong@seeed.cc "luweicong@seeed.cc")) for seeed studio Updated by Dmitry ([https://github.com/autowp](https://github.com/autowp "https://github.com/autowp")) Adapted for use on esp32/esp8266 by dedal.qq ([https://github.com/dedalqq](https://github.com/dedalqq "https://github.com/dedalqq"))
+Adapted for use on ESP32 & ESP-IDF by dogualpay ([https://github.com/dogualpay](https://github.com/dogualpay "https://github.com/dogualpay"))
 and is licensed under [The MIT License](http://opensource.org/licenses/mit-license.php).
 Check [LICENSE.md](LICENSE.md) for more information.

 Contributing to this software is warmly welcomed.
 You can do this basically by